All about the Sharjah Heritage Museum

 Why visit the museum?

-The Sharjah Heritage Museum offers visitors the opportunity to learn about the emirate’s rich culture as it evolved over the decades.
+The museum offers visitors the opportunity to learn about the emirate’s rich culture as it has evolved over the decades.
 For example, visitors can learn about how their local ancestors lived and the old Arabic customs that shaped the culture we experience today.

 Apart from being educational, the museum’s exhibits and artefacts offer a unique insight into what life was like years ago in the emirate’s marine, coastal and agricultural areas.